Bhutanese Bridge Over the Illgraben

-The 134-meter-long bridge is situated 855 meters above the creek level, and offers great views.
-But be forewarned the small Illgraben creek often dries up and can quickly become treacherous: Many mudflows occur every year, sometimes carrying several thousand tons of rubble and mud at 25 km per hour, in a wall 2 meters high.
+The 134-meter-long bridge offers great views.
+But be forewarned the small Illgraben Creek often dries up and can quickly become treacherous: Many mudflows occur every year, sometimes carrying several thousand tons of rubble and mud at 25 km per hour, in a wall 2 meters high.
 Those mudflows are very dangerous, fascinating as they are, even to locals.

 Know Before You Go

 The bridge can be crossed at all times, but not during mudflows.